yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/high-scale-workloads.md

 In our testing, YugabyteDB was able to process 1M tpmC with 150,000 warehouses at an efficiency of 99.8% on an RF3 cluster of 75 48vCPU/96GB machines with a total data size of 50TB.

-To accomplish this feat, a lot of new features had to be implemented and existing features optimized.
-Some are listed here.
+To accomplish this feat, numerous new features had to be implemented and existing ones optimized such as the following:

 - The number of RPCs made was reduced to reduce CPU usage.
 - Fine-grained locking was implemented.